iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 **Stackdriver kubernetes monitor** it can monitor nodes, and kubernetes resources as well.

 - to start stack driver monitoring, first check the "stackdriver kubernetes engine monitoring" is enabled or not in cluster details. "legacy stackdriver logging" & "legacy stackdriver monitoring" is disabled.
 We can modify this setting even after creating the cluster.
+- the above configuration will start monitoring on stack driver.
+Stackdriver >> resources >> kubernetes engine.
+- there are three views: INFRA | WORKLOAD | SERVICES

 **CI/CD** use cloud build which is a serverless fully managed, with multiple build minutes for free.